uport-project/docs/guides/RequestCredentials.md

 1. Mobile browser grabs the access_token JWT from the URL and extracts the iss (issuer) field which contains the uPort identity (address) & other requested data

 </div>

-  The first and most basic step you should take is to allow your user to connect their uPort to your app.
-The `requestCredentials` method is how you accomplish this, similar in concept to logging in , except there is no server session for you to manage.
-All you need to do to "connect" is to disclose the requested credentials you have in your uPort identity.

 ## Calling the request method